ratatui/ratatui/BREAKING-CHANGES.md

 # Breaking Changes

 This document contains a list of breaking changes in each version and some notes to help migrate between versions.
-It is compile manually from the commit history and changelog.
+It is compiled manually from the commit history and changelog.
 We also tag PRs on github with a [breaking change] label.

 [breaking change]: (https://github.com/ratatui-org/ratatui/issues?q=label%3A%22breaking+change%22)